elutow/sherli_joking/docs/slowbro.md

 Many of the concepts seem to be derived from those presented by the Amazon Skills Kit.
 This section consists of some concepts that are important to understanding how `slowbro` works that may not obvious from a glance.

+* All data is stored in JSON format to DynamoDB.
+To do this, the relevant objects are serialized to/from JSON format using `to_dict()` and `from_dict()` methods.
 * When the bot connects with a user, a *session* is created (not unlike what is done for Alexa Skills).
 A session is a collection of *rounds*, which are defined as a *user turn* and a *bot turn*.
 	* A round is started when the user initiates an action, which is either a message or activating the bot; the round ends when the bot submits a response to the user.
-	* Both sessions and rounds can have attributes associated with them, which are simply metadata defined by the bot developer.
-Currently, round attributes consist of only the last round index.
+	* The data from sessions and rounds are stored as *attributes*.
+In Labs 1 and 2, round attributes consist of the round index, user message, and bot message.
 	* Rounds are indexed by an incrementing integer, starting with `1`.
 	* Sessions are identified by a string, which are retrieved from `UserMessage` instances.
 	* `slowbro` stores all information about sessions and rounds into DynamoDB.